markgw/uh-nlp2021/docs/week6/index.md

 **Evaluating this implementation might take a few minutes, mainly because the pronounciation lookups are slow**.
 When developing the solution, consider temporarily commenting out the call to `score()` and just looking at the example outputs.
 When working on later exercises, consider commenting out the call to `evaluate()`.

 > **Submit to Moodle** the output of calling `evaluate()` on your generator, both the examples and the numerical results.
-You can either build your generator along the above descriptio, or do something different.
+You can either build your generator along the above description, or do something different.
+>
+> If you do something different, only assume that the `name` field is always present.
+Your output should be able to realize all possible combinations of fields being present or absent.
+Any present fields must be reflected to output.

 ## Exercise 7: Reflection